Ryan Connor

 Ryan Connor is a fictional character from the British ITV soap opera Coronation Street.
 He first appeared on-screen during the episode broadcast on 30 August 2006.
-The character was initially portrayed by actor Ben Thompson from his introduction until 8 October 2010, when the character was written out of the serial.
+The character was initially played by actor Ben Thompson from his introduction until 8 October 2010, when the character was written out of the serial.
 Ryan was created by series producer Steve Frost as part of the Connor family.
 The character was reintroduced in 2012, with the role recast to actor Sol Heras.
 Heras quit the role in July 2013 and Ryan departed on 2 October 2013.
 Ryan's return was confirmed in February 2018 and he returned on 23 May 2018, with Ryan Prescott recast in the role.
+Prescott took a break and Ryan's temporary exit aired on 20 December 2023.
+Ryan returned on 1 March 2024.

 Ryan's storylines include discovering that Michelle Connor (Kym Marsh) is not his biological mother, his relationships with Sian Powers (Sacha Parkinson), Katy Armstrong (Georgia May Foote) and Bethany Platt (Lucy Fallon), becoming a drug abuser, feuds with his brother Ali Neeson (Dario Coates/James Burrows), along with fellow residents Vinnie Powers (Ian Dunn), Owen Armstrong (Ian Puleston-Davies), and Sarah Platt (Tina O'Brien); encouraging his own friend Sophie Webster (Brooke Vincent) to take drugs; being in debt to drug lord Ronan Truman (Alan McKenna) that results in the character being run over by the latter; and getting beat up by local builder Gary Windass (Mikey North) after unwittingly getting involved in his loan-sharking empire.
-He has since started a relationship with Alya Nazir (Sair Khan) and supported her grandmother Yasmeen Nazir (Shelley King) when she goes through a coercive control ordeal at the hands of her husband, Geoff Metcalfe (Ian Bartholomew).
+He was also in a relationship with Alya Nazir (Sair Khan) and supported her grandmother Yasmeen Nazir (Shelley King) when she goes through a coercive control ordeal at the hands of her husband, Geoff Metcalfe (Ian Bartholomew).
+He was also the unintentional victim to an acid attack at the hands of Justin Rutherford (Andrew Still).
+Ryan's current storylines include; steroid abuse, online sex work and his love affair with Daisy Midgeley (Charlotte Jordan).